PrakharNagpal/Heirloom/README.md

 Three rules do most of the work:

-**One dark screen.** Everything is light except Record, which is full-bleed lacquer with the tab bar hidden and exactly one thing to press.
-That is the screen *she* holds; the rest of the app is for the grandchild.
+**One screen with nothing on it.** Record keeps the same rice ground as everywhere else — it should not feel like a different app — but the tab bar is hidden and there is exactly one thing to press.
+That is the screen *she* holds; everything else is for the grandchild.

 **Gold-leaf is never an accent.** It appears in three places and nowhere else: a gap prompt, an uncertain-word marker, and the moment her memory is kept.
 A colour used